September 13, 2019

 June 21, 2018

 The U.S. Food and Drug Administration has regulatory authority over tobacco products, including conventional cigarettes and next generation products (NGPs) such as e-cigarettes and tobacco heating products (THPs).
-There is a desire by the industry, regulator and animal, protection organizations to incorporate non-animal test methods for tobacco product and NGP assessment.
+There is a desire by the industry, regulators and animal protection organizations to incorporate non-animal test methods for tobacco product and NGP assessment.
 When assessing respiratory effects in vitro, reliable exposure systems that deliver aerosols to cellular/tissue cultures (such as human reconstructed airways or lung slices) at the air–liquid interface are needed.
-Using nicotine dosimetry, we report...
+Using nicotine dosimetry, we report the...

 June 14, 2018